 During the holidays, nearly 30% of car crashes involve a drunk driver.
-In 2016, “781 people lost their lives in drunk-driving-related crashes in the month of December alone” according to the National Highway Traffic Safety Administration.
+In December 2018, 839 people lost their lives in drunk-driving-related crashes, according to the National Highway Traffic Safety Administration.
 With the holiday season among us, there are more people on the roads, which unfortunately means there are more people driving impaired.

 Using drugs and alcohol can cause serious impairment, resulting in altered perception, reaction time, judgment, motor coordination and memory.
 When combined with driving, this creates dangerous conditions for the person behind the wheel and for others on the road.

 This is especially true for young people ages 16 to 19, as car crashes are already their second leading cause of death.
 As teens are less experienced drivers and are less likely to notice dangerous situations on the road, they are known to speed more and follow other cars too closely.
 Adding marijuana, alcohol or other illicit drugs to the mix only makes these issues worse, sometimes producing tragic effects.

 To learn more about impaired driving specifically in Georgia, click here.